Alexandre Pato: Orlando City

 Having teased his arrival with a series of duck-themed social media posts the day before, MLS side Orlando City announced the arrival of Pato as a free agent signing on a one-year contract ahead of the 2021 season on 13 February 2021.
 He made his club debut on 17 April, starting in the team's season opener at home against Atlanta United but was forced off injured in the 80th minute of the goalless draw.
 He underwent arthroscopic surgery on his right knee in May as a result of the injury.
 After setbacks during his recovery, Pato made his second Orlando City appearance 187 days after his first, entering as an 86th-minute substitute on 20 October 2021 in a 1–1 draw with CF Montréal.
 He finished the season with 116 minutes played in five appearances across all competitions.
 Ahead of the 2022 season, Pato re-signed with Orlando on a one-year contract.
 On 14 November 2022, as part of the team's end of season roster decisions, it was announced Orlando was not in discussions with Pato to renew his contract for the 2023 campaign.

 Second return to São Paulo

 On 26 May 2023, Pato rejoined São Paulo on a deal running until December 2023, with the option for an extension until December 2024.
-However he would let his contract expire in December 2023 and would leave the club.
-On 1 January 2025, Pato announced his retirement from professional football.
+However, he would let his contract expire in December 2023 and would leave the club.